aws-samples/shopfloor-connectivity/examples/opcua-auto-discovery/README.md

 # SFC Example OPCUA auto discovery custom config provider

-This is an example of a custom config provider allowing auto discovery of nodes to generate channels for configures  OPCUA sources.
+This is an example of a custom config provider allowing auto discovery of nodes to generate channels for configured  OPCUA sources.

-The input SFC configuration file used for sfc-main must the configuration for the OPCUA sources used by the OPCUA protocol adapter.
+The input SFC [configuration file `opcua-auto-discovery-config.json`](opcua-auto-discovery-config.json), used for sfc-main, holds the configuration for the OPCUA sources used by the OPCUA protocol adapter.
 Nodes on the OPCUA servers, which are configured for the sources, are browsed and for selected noded channels will be generated and added to the source.
 The initial list of channels for a source can be left empty.
 If the source already does contain channels, the channels for the discovered nodes are added to the existing ones.